butterandfly/mathertale-schemas/README.md

 - The block data interface;
 - The convert function.

 Then add the convert function to `tagBlockMap` in "extract-content.ts".
+Also you need to export those types in "index.ts".